Plain Language Summary

 - Mind-body therapies like meditation, stress-management, or yoga

-- Eat at maintenance or a surplus (get enough macros and micros)
+- Eat at maintenance or a surplus (get enough calories, macros, and micros)

-- Try to avoid or take care of non-training life stress
+- Try to take care of life stress

 - Keep exercising